Skip to content

 • Set mode to global

-• Remove replicas field as this is only used with replicated mode
+• Remove the replicas field, it is only used with replicated mode

 docker stack deploy -c global.yml global